-For shifts in excess of eight (8) hours, a special allowance of one dollar and twenty-five cents (\$1.25) per hour will be paid to nurses designated in charge of a worksite.
+For shifts in excess of eight (8) hours, a special allowance of two dollars and fifty cents (\$2.50) per hour will be paid to nurses designated in charge of a worksite.

 An employee cannot receive both premiums referenced above on any given shift.